jonghall/vsistats/readme.md

   * The **from** field must contain one valid email address.
   * The **to** field must contain at least one valid email address.
 Multiple email addresses can be separated by a comma.
   * The **Subject** should specify the desired subject line of the nightly report emails.
 * **[cloudant]** section should include your IBM Cloud for Databases Cloudant credentials.
-If this section is left blank, the daily report will exclude provisioning statistics based on image template data.
+If this section is left blank, the daily report will exclude provisioning statistics based on image template data and some columns in the excel file will be blank.
   * **username**  The username is the Cloudant instance name.
   * **password**  The password is the ApiKey.